OU-Libraries/cdm-util-scripts/README.md

 The FromThePage project _must_:
 1. Be field-based
-2. Have the same field schema for each transcript
+2. Have all the mapped fields in each work's field schema
 3. Have been loaded from CONTENTdm (so that FromThePage stored the corresponding CONTENTdm object URLs)

 The match modes differ only in their treatment of compound objects.
-Both modes match field-based transcriptions for simple, single-item objects to their single metadata records.
+Both modes match field-based transcriptions for simple (non-compound), single-item objects to their single metadata records.

 Match mode `page` matches each filled page in a FromThePage work to its corresponding CONTENTdm compound object page-level metadata.
 If a page's field-based transcription is blank, it skips that page.
 If there are no filled pages in a FromThePage work, it skips that work.